garos4/Helix_Challenge_RESTful_API/README.md

 ## Testing the endpoints

-I used insomnia to test the endpoints.
+I used insomnia API Client to test the endpoints.
 If you are using insomnia, you can just import the Helix_coding_challenge file and the endpoints will be imported

-## Security Vulnerabilities

-If you discover a security vulnerability within Lumen, please send an e-mail to Taylor Otwell at taylor@laravel.com.
-All security vulnerabilities will be promptly addressed.

-## License
+## API Endpoints

-The Lumen framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+To get a list of the API Endpoints,
+1. change directory into api_docs
+2. run ***npx serve***

+This will serve the api documentation on a link and then open it in your browser.